Stocks fall as investors fret over jobless claims, inflation - WTMJ

 AP Business Writer

 The climb in bond yields has multiple impacts on the market.
-When bonds pay higher yields, they are more attractive to a broader group of investors, who tend to move money out of low-performing stocks and into the steady income of bonds.
+When bonds pay higher yields, they are more attractive to a broader group of investors, who tend to move money out of low-performing or low dividend-paying stocks and into the steady income of bonds.
 It’s a push-pull phenomenon that’s existed in the market for decades.
-With bonds no longer paying out rock-bottom yields, the inverse relationship betweens stocks and bonds could be reasserting itself.
+With bonds no longer paying out rock-bottom yields, the inverse relationship between stocks and bonds could be reasserting itself.

 Secondly, the bond market tends to be a good predictor for the economy.
 The steady rise in yields means investors see the economy getting better but it also suggests they’re concerned about inflation.
 President Joe Biden’s plan to spend $1.9 trillion on stimulus could be somewhat inflationary, although in a recession, that is not necessarily a bad thing.